liuhanmeng/liuhanmeng.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I leave HUAWEI and became an associate professor at Hainan University.
+I leave HUAWEI and join Hainan University as an associate professor.